hydrosolutions/SAPPHIRE_Forecast_Tools/doc/development.md

 | <code_basin_B> | 1   | ...      |
 |

-Should the code attributes in the data gateway not correspond to the code attributes in the forecast tools, you can apply a code mapping by editing the config file ieasyhydroforecast_config_file_data_gateway_name_twins (see below).
+Should the code attributes in the data gateway not correspond to the code attributes in the forecast tools, you can apply a code mapping in the forecast tools by editing the config file ieasyhydroforecast_config_file_data_gateway_name_twins (see below).
 For more detailed information, please refer to the SAPPHIRE Data Gateway documentation (TODO: add link).

 TODO: Add step-by-step instructions of how to upload shapefile and subscribe to operational data on the data gateway (assuming the data gateway is up and running).
 </div>